debops/debops/docs/ansible/roles/pki/defaults-detailed.rst

   needed, but support for ACME needs to be present on the remote host for it to work (see :envvar:`pki_acme_install` variable).

+``acme_contacts``
+  Optional, list of (mailto:) URLs that the ACME server can use to contact you for issues related to your account.
+For example, the server may wish to notify you about server-initiated revocation or certificate expiration.
+If not specified, the list defined in :envvar:`pki_acme_contacts` will be used.

 ``internal``
   Optional, boolean.
 Enable or disable support for internal CA certificates in a given realm.
 If you disable internal CA support, an alternative,